rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 Running a homelab since 2012 when the first Raspberry Pi was released

-Previously helped run the infrastructure automation for a few populate Minecraft servers
+Previously helped run the infrastructure automation for a few popular Minecraft servers

 <br />